Are you planning on teaching English abroad? Here’s some things you need to think about before you accept that position.

 With this in mind it is important that applying for TEFL/TESL roles still require you to put your best foot forward and make a positive first impression.
 Your resume should be up to date and error free and you should make sure you meet all the job requirements.
 Take a look at How to Write a Great TESL/TEFL Resume for some sound advice.

 If you proceed to the interview stage, and often it is via Skype or similar, it is not a given that you will get the job, you must still act as professionally as if you were going for a job face to face.
-Read this blog on how you can ace the interview.
+Find out how to have Video Chat Interview Success

 Teaching English abroad is a fantastic industry to be a part of, but you must be realistic about your expectations and consider if you think it is something you can actually do.